 But before we delve into this form of discrimination, what is the definition of sexual harassment?
 The answer might surprise you.
 According to the United States Equal Employment Opportunity Commission (EEOC): “Harassment can include ‘sexual harassment’ or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.”

 Harassment does not only have to be specifically related to sexual misconduct and unwanted sexual advances, however, but can also include offensive remarks about a person’s gender.
 For example, under EEOC guidelines, it is illegal to harass a woman by making offensive comments about women in general.
+Yet while there are sexual harassment laws, they haven't necessarily done a lot to prohibit sexual harassment from occurring.

 Although the law doesn’t prohibit simple teasing, off-hand comments, or isolated incidents that are not very serious, harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted).